William-R-Wilson/reporting-new/README.md

 #### Done

 - Basic authorization system is in place.
 - Admins can enter and delete users.
 - Admins can enter additional accounts and programs
+- add friendly forwarding

 #### Not finished: